PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 10:18:38
+Last updated: 2024-04-11 10:19:10
-Random Quote: Jesus!
-Just grow some fucking balls! - Walter White
+Random Quote: In my head, it's like If I can conquer men, then I can conquer femininity. - Jules Vaughn